raspberrypilearning/animated-story/en/step_2.md

 --- task ---

-Change the value of the `opacity` property of the bouncing text element, which has the attribute `id=bounce`.
+Add an action when the `if` condition is met that changes the value of the `opacity` property of the bouncing text element, which has the attribute `id=bounce`.

 Setting the opacity value to `0` makes it invisible.